biginterview/biginterview-docs/source/docs/partners/_integration.md

-To have this integration redirect the user to different section of the Big Interview application, you can supply a `redirect_to` parameter to the SSO login resource URL and we will point the user to there instead.
+To have this integration redirect the user to different section of the Big Interview application, you can supply a `redirect_to` parameter to the SSO login resource URL and we will point the user there after login instead.

 #### Example

-Say you wants to direct the user to a yet to be completed item in one of Big Interview's track guides and we have the following information:
+Say you want to direct the user to a yet to be completed item in one of Big Interview's track guides and you have the following information:

 * You have the following SSO token for one of their users: `935d85189822bf9c`.
 * You would like to direct that user to an uncompleted track located at